Learn How To Make Christmas Stockings with this DIY No-Sew Christmas Stockings and How To Sew Christmas Stockings tutorial!

 - Turn right side out.

-- Sew around the edge of the stocking to attach the cuff and the loop to the stocking.
+- Place the fur cuff around the outside of the stocking the stocking and sew/glue the fur to the top of your stocking.

-- Flip the cuff around the outside of the stocking and you’re done!
+- Flip the stocking insid out, then roll the cuff outside of the stocking.

 Tip: I had some extra WHITE cotton twill fabric on-hand and was able to use it to make 4 MORE white stockings and use the leftover buffalo plaid fabric as a cuff on the white stockings.
-Then I hung the stockings on a stocking hanger that I built since we no longer have a fireplace in our new home.
-A tutorial on the DIY stocking hanger is coming soon!
+Then I hung the stockings on our DIY faux fireplace.

 This DIY Christmas Stocking is the perfect project for Sewing For A Beginner who wants to learn how to sew a Christmas stocking with cuff.